 - Benefits not provided by the replacement card

 - The negative impact of applying for a new card

 - Length of account history (negative credit score impact if closed)

 - Sentimental reasons (not really a good reason to keep a card)

 Just like all my other cards, I still review these cards once a year to see if they still fit into my card portfolio.
-I have no reason to cancel the no-annual-fee card, but the IHG, Marriott and Aviator cards need to earn their keep, or they’ll end up meeting the shredder.
+I have no reason to cancel the no-annual-fee card, but the IHG and Marriott cards need to earn their keep, or they’ll end up meeting the shredder like the Aviator card.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary or put ads on our site?
 Click here for more info.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and sign up to get emailed notifications of when we post.

 Whether you’ve read our articles before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!